 The Covid-19 pandemic is creating daily challenges for everyone.
 We remain open to assist you 24/7 and have systems in place to attend to your Family Law matter during this time.

 Parents are responsible for the care of their children until they turn eighteen.
 This responsibility doesn’t end when a relationship breaks down.
-After a separation or divorce, it is important to have arrangements in place for the care of any children of the relationship.
+After a separation or divorce, it is important to have arrangements in place to care for any children of the relationship.

 Coming to an agreement about the care of your children after separation is essential.
-Parenting agreements make sure you can spend time with your children and that you are involved in those important decisions like where they go to school, what languages they speak and other aspects of their education and development.
+Parenting agreements make sure you can spend time with your children.
+You are involved in those important decisions like where they go to school, what languages they speak and other aspects of their education and development.

 Our relationship is over.
 What should I do next?